 This is a useful investigation to get students making predictions and to assess their understanding of uses.
 Recording data and plotting a graph of count rate vs. distance from the source is an excellent way of developing students’ skills in working scientifically.
 Can they interpret the shape of the graph and make predictions?

 When it comes to context the usual ones that are given are testing paper or aluminium thicknesses, but students can’t really relate to this.
 Smoke alarms are also another context, and is something we look at a bit later in this week.
 A good context to use with this is radiotherapy where you can see what affect materials have on different types of radiation.
-One interactive online resource is Inside Story available on the IoP website, where you have the option to treat a tumour in the lung and adapt the levels of radiation whilst thinking of absorption and the effects of radiation on healthy tissues.
+Inside Story, still available in an archived version on the IoP website, looks at medical physics and poses questions around the levels of radiation for treating conditions, thinking of absorption and the effects of radiation on healthy tissues.

 Can you think of any real world contexts that this would link too?
 Share them below.